FOXF Investors Have Opportunity to Lead Fox Factory Holding Corp. Securities Fraud Lawsuit

-LOS ANGELES, March 15, 2024 /PRNewswire/ -- Glancy Prongay & Murray LLP ("GPM") announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fox Factory Holding Corp. ("Fox Factory" or the "Company") (NASDAQ: FOXF).
+BENSALEM, Pa., March 19, 2024 /PRNewswire/ -- Law Offices of Howard G. Smith announces that investors with substantial losses have opportunity to lead the securities fraud class action lawsuit against Fox Factory Holding Corp. ("Fox Factory" or the "Company") (NASDAQ: FOXF).

 Class Period: May 6, 2021 – November 2, 2023